 Eating a high protein diet can help reduce hunger and appetite especially between meals.
 In a recent study, twenty healthy women were provided the following snacks – high protein yogurt, high fat crackers or high fat chocolate snack to compare the effects on appetite, satiety and subsequent food intakes.

 Eating the yogurt snack led to greater reductions in afternoon hunger versus the chocolate and also delayed eating by approximately 30 min compared to the chocolate snack and approximately 20 min versus the high fat crackers.
-Even better, eating the high protein yogurt snack led to eating 100 fewer calories at subsequent meals versus the other snacks.
+Even better, eating the yogurt snack led to eating 100 fewer calories at subsequent meals versus the other snacks.
 No other differences were detected.

 These results suggest that, when compared to high fat snacks, eating less energy dense, high protein snacks like yogurt improves appetite control and satiety and reduces subsequent food intake in healthy women.
 Try eating two smaller protein snacks between larger protein meals.
-Between lunch and dinner, have a protein snack like Greek yogurt, a protein shake or low fat cottage cheese.
+Between lunch and dinner, have a protein snack like Greek yogurt, a shake or low fat cottage cheese.